-We introduce a partition distribution with a \textit{shrinkage} parameter $\shrink$ that governs the concentration of probability mass between two competing elements, a \textit{baseline} partition distribution $\baselinedist$, and an \textit{anchor} partition $\baselinepart$.
+We introduce a partition distribution with a \textit{shrinkage} parameter $\shrink$ that governs the concentration of probability mass between two competing elements: a \textit{baseline} partition distribution $\baselinedist$ and an \textit{anchor} partition $\baselinepart$.
 We call our distribution the shrinkage partition (SP) distribution.
 Our approach builds on the pioneering work of \citet{smith2020demand}'s location scale partition (LSP) and \citet{paganin2020centered}'s centered partition process (CPP).
 Our SP distribution and both the LSP and CPP distributions are influenced by an anchor partition (called the ``location'' partition and the ``centered'' partition in their respective papers).
 However, the LSP depends on the arbitrary ordering of the data and the distribution of deviations from the anchor partition is immutable and intrinsically embedded, which limits modeling flexibility.
-Both our SP distribution and the CPP allow for any baseline partition distribution, but the probability mass function of the CPP is only specified up to the normalizing constant.
-The nature of the combinatorics makes the normalizing constant intractable, so the shrinkage parameter must be fixed using a computationally intensive cross-validation procedure and posterior inference hyperparameters (e.g., the shrinkage parameter) is not practically feasible.
+Both our SP distribution and the CPP allow for any baseline partition distribution, but the probability mass function (pmf) of the CPP is only specified up to the normalizing constant.
+The nature of the combinatorics makes the normalizing constant intractable, so the shrinkage parameter must be fixed using a computationally intensive cross-validation procedure and posterior inference on hyperparameters (e.g., the shrinkage parameter) is not practically feasible.

 In contrast, our SP distribution has several desirable properties.
-First, the SP has a tractable normalizing constant, so standard Markov chain Monte Carlo (MCMC) techniques can be used for posterior inference on hyperparameters (e.g., shrinkage and concentration parameters).
-Second, the SP does not depend on the order in which data is observed, making the data analysis invariant to what may be an arbitrary ordering.
+First, the SP has a tractable normalizing constant, so standard Markov chain Monte Carlo (MCMC) techniques can be used for posterior inference on hyperparameters.
+Second, the SP does not depend on the order in which data are observed, making the data analysis invariant to what may be an arbitrary ordering.
 Third, the SP allows for any baseline partition distribution to govern the distribution of partitions informed by the anchor partition.
 Fourth, prior knowledge about the clustering of items may be different across the items and our SP is unique in allowing differential shrinkage toward the anchor.